E. M. Foster

 English female novelist (fl. late 18th – early 19th c.)

-E. M. Foster (fl. late 18th – early 19th c.) was a Romantic-era woman novelist.
-Some 14 popular novels of hers appeared in London between 1795 and 1810.
+E. M. Foster (fl. late 18th – early 19th c.) was a Romantic-era novelist.
+Fourteen of her popular novels were published in London between 1795 and 1810.

 Novels

 The Duke of Clarence.
 An historical novel (1795, signed E. M. F.) takes place in the 15th century, presented in what a modern critic has called "an incongruous style".
 The plot involves an illegitimate boy who is advised to reclaim his unhappy mother, but who finds it hard to lay down his arms after the Battle of Bosworth Field, which ended the Wars of the Roses.

 Foster's writing gained confidence as she turned to more modern subject-matter in Frederic and Caroline, or the Fitzmorris Family (1800, E. M. F.), which she dedicated to the Princess Charlotte Augusta of Wales.
 It was one of four novels of hers to appear in that year, and includes a scene set in the Minerva Circulating Library, which was associated with the Minerva Press, responsible for most of her books.
 Light and Shade: a novel.
 By the author of 'Federetta (a pseudonym of Mrs E. M. Foster), was published in 1803 in Bath and London and described as being by the author of "Rebecca, Judith, Miriam, etc."